heavyai/heavyiq/README.md

-# HeavyNL - Python example app
+# HeavyNL - Natural Language Interface for HeavyDB

-This is an example pet name generator app used in the OpenAI API [quickstart tutorial](https://beta.openai.com/docs/quickstart).
-It uses the [Flask](https://flask.palletsprojects.com/en/2.2.x/) web framework.
-Check out the tutorial or follow the instructions below to get set up.
+HeavyNL is a python module that serves as a natural language interface to interact with HeavyDB.
+The application uses [LangChain](https://python.langchain.com/en/latest/index.html) and Large Language Models to process user’s natural language questions and provide corresponding answers based on the data in the database.
+The module provides a simple REST API for querying the database using natural language questions.
+The application also provides a CLI interface for quick interactions with the HeavyNL agent.

 ## Setup